exah/pss/docs/api.md

 | :-------- | :-------- | :------ | :---- | :--- | :---- |
 | `opacity` | `opacity` | `0...1` | ✓     | —    | —     |

-⚠️ This prop may not be filtered by CSS-in-JS libraries, so you may need to provide custom prop filtering.

 Related: [rule][170], [boolValue][173].

 #### Parameters